Alejandro Mayorkas: Early life and education

 Alejandro Nicholas Mayorkas was born in Havana, Cuba, on November 24, 1959.
 When he was one year old, his parents fled with him and his sister to the United States in 1960 as refugees, following the Cuban Revolution.
 He lived in Miami, Florida, before his family moved to Los Angeles, California, where he was raised for the remainder of his youth.
 Mayorkas grew up in Beverly Hills and attended Beverly Hills High School.

 His father, Charles R. "Nicky" Mayorkas, was born in Cuba.
 He was a Cuban Jew of Sephardi (from the former Ottoman Empire, present-day Turkey and Greece) and Ashkenazi (from Poland) background.
 He owned and operated a steel wool factory on the outskirts of Havana.
 Nicky Mayorkas studied economics at Dartmouth College.

-His mother, Anita (Gabor), was a Romanian Jew whose family escaped the Holocaust and fled to Cuba in the 1940s before leaving to the United States after the Cuban Revolution.
+His mother, Anita (Gabor), was a Romanian Jew whose family escaped the Holocaust and fled to Cuba in the 1940s before leaving for the United States after the Cuban Revolution.

-Mayorkas earned his Bachelor of Arts degree with distinction from the University of California, Berkeley, in 1981.
-He received his Juris Doctor from Loyola Law School in 1985.
+Mayorkas graduated from the University of California, Berkeley in 1981 with a Bachelor of Arts degree with distinction.
+He received his Juris Doctor in 1985 from Loyola Law School, where he was an editor of the Loyola of Los Angeles Entertainment Law Review.

 Assistant United States Attorney

 After three years as a litigation associate in private practice, Mayorkas became an Assistant United States Attorney in the Central District of California in 1989.
 He prosecuted a wide array of federal crimes, developing a specialization in the prosecution of white-collar crime, including tax evasion and money laundering.
 His prosecutions included the successful prosecution of Operation PolarCap, then the largest money laundering case in the nation; the conviction at trial of Heidi Fleiss on charges of federal conspiracy, tax fraud, and money laundering charges; the successful prosecutions of two largest telemarketing fraud operations that preyed on the elderly; and the successful prosecution of a health care fraud and insurance fraud conspiracy.

-Mayorkas served as the coordinator of the Southern California Telemarketing Fraud Task Force, overseeing the coordination of federal, state, and local law enforcement and regulatory agencies to most aggressively combat telemarketing fraud throughout the Central District of California.
+Mayorkas served as the coordinator of the Southern California Telemarketing Fraud Task Force, overseeing the coordination of federal, state, and local law enforcement and regulatory agencies to combat telemarketing fraud aggressively throughout the Central District of California.

 From 1996 to 1998, Mayorkas served as Chief of the Office's General Crimes Section, overseeing the training and trial work of all new Assistant United States Attorneys in the Criminal Division.
 He received numerous awards from federal law enforcement agencies, including from FBI Director Louis Freeh for the successful prosecution of Operation PolarCap.